PRECIOUS-Gold holds around $1,500/oz on trade war, global growth woes

 Spot gold may gain further to $1,524 per ounce, as it has cleared a resistance at 1,497, according to Reuters technical analyst Wang Tao.

-Elsewhere, silver rose 0.1% to $17.11 per ounce, hovering near a more than one-year high touched in the previous session.
+Elsewhere, silver eased 0.2% to $17.07 per ounce, after hitting a more than one-year high in the previous session.

 Reporting by Harshith Aranya and Brijesh Patel in Bengaluru; editing by Richard Pullin and Rashmi Aich